Hermes: A Multi-Scale Spatial-Temporal Hypergraph Network for Stock Time Series Forecasting: Experiments

 \subsection{Ablation Studies}

-Table~\ref{Ablation study results on NASDAQ and NYSE} illustrates the unique impact of each module and contrasts them with two hypergraph-based baseline models, STHAN-SR and ESTIMATE.
+Table~\ref{Ablation study results on NASDAQ and NYSE} illustrates the unique impact of each module.
 We have the following observations: 1) When the \textbf{multi-scale fusion module} in Section~\ref{Hyperedge-Based Multi-Scale Fusion} and the \textbf{total multi-scale module} (Remove the Total Multi-Scale module, including Decomposition in Section~\ref{Multi-Scale Decomposition} and Fusion in Section~\ref{Hyperedge-Based Multi-Scale Fusion}, respectively) are removed, the performance of the model decreases in both cases.
-The performance drop is more severe when the entire module is removed, indicating that while decomposition helps, the internal fusion of multi-scale information is key to further enhancing performance.
-2) Ablating the lead-lag module in Section~\ref{Hyperedge-Based Lead-Lag Relationships Extraction}, which limits the model to only intra-industry correlations, causes a notable performance decline.
-This highlights the importance of modeling inter-industry lead-lag relationships.
-Even without this module, Hermes still outperforms STHAN-SR and ESTIMATE which only consider internal industry correlations, demonstrating the superiority of Hermes's core architecture over other hypergraph-based approaches.
-3) Removing the skip-connection module in Section~\ref{Forecasting Head} also reduces performance, confirming its crucial role in facilitating information transmission and gradient flow, thereby improving the model's feature extraction capabilities.
+This underscores the effectiveness of our multi-scale approach, confirming that both multi-scale decomposition and fusion are essential to the model's predictive power.
+2) The ablation of the \textbf{lead–lag module} in Section~\ref{Hyperedge-Based Lead-Lag Relationships Extraction} causes a substantial decline in performance, demonstrating that explicitly modeling inter-industry lead–lag relationships is essential for strong predictive accuracy.
+3) Removing the \textbf{skip-connection module} in Section~\ref{Forecasting Head} also reduces performance, confirming its crucial role in facilitating information transmission and gradient flow, thereby improving the model's feature extraction capabilities.
+4) When the Predictor relies \textbf{solely on the initial node embedding} from Equation~\ref{equal-27} without integrating the updated features from Equation~\ref{equal-28}, the model performance undergoes a significant degradation.
+This is expected given the inherent complexity of stock forecasting, where primitive encodings are insufficient to capture intricate market dynamics.
+Such a sharp decline underscores the necessity and effectiveness of our proposed hypergraph framework.